PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 Zorin OS uses the `zorin-os-cencus` package, which also uses a [unique ID](https://zorin.com/legal/privacy/) to count systems.
 You can opt out of this by doing `sudo apt purge zorin-os-census`, and optionally hold it with `sudo apt-mark hold zorin-os-census` to avoid accidentally installing it in the future.

 [Snapd](https://github.com/snapcore/snapd) assigns a [unique ID](https://snapcraft.io/docs/snap-store-metrics) to your snapd installation and use it for telemetry.
-While this is generally not a problem, if your threat model calls for anonimity, you should not be using snap packages, and you should remove snapd from your Ubuntu installation.
+While this is generally not a problem, if your threat model calls for anonymity, you should not be using snap packages, and you should remove snapd from your Ubuntu installation.
 Like with Zorin Census, on Debian based distributions, and especially Ubuntu, consider holding `snapd` with `sudo apt-mark hold snapd`.

 Of course, this is a non-exhaustive list of how different Linux distributions do this.
 If you are aware of any other tracking mechanisms that different distributions use, feel free to make a [pull request](https://github.com/PrivSec-dev/privsec.dev/blob/main/content/os/Linux-Desktop-Hardening.md) or [discussion post](https://github.com/PrivSec-dev/privsec.dev/discussions) detailing them!